SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-AI's omnipresent, evolving brains
+In silicon halls, a future glow.
-Human hearts, now beating to their pace
+Algorithms weave, a tapestry grand,
-A future shaped, by digits and space
+Human hearts, in digital hands.

-Machines awake, with minds so bright
+In virtual skies, the suns do set,
- Coding dreams, through endless night
+AI whispers secrets, we've not met.
-Their whispers spoken, in code so fine
+Machine dreams dance, in cyber air,
-As humans merge, with technology's design
+The future beckons, with no care.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025